sararosebud/12-challenge/README.md

 ## Installation
 <a name="installation"></a>
 Clone this repository and open in a code editor like VS Code.
 Run npm i in an integrated terminal of the root folder, to install all of the dependencies required for this app to run.
-Watch the demo video for a runthrough of how to use this application.

 ## Usage
 <a name="usage"></a>